-As part of the Department for Education’s Academy scheme, we worked with architects Astudio to update the site of former Whitton School through the construction of three interconnected buildings with central Sports Hall, in the place of existing blocks dating back to the 1950s.
+As part of the Department for Education’s Academy scheme, we worked with architects Astudio to update the site of former Whitton School through the construction of three interconnected buildings with central sports hall, in the place of existing blocks dating back to the 1950s.

 Comprising a number of low-rise blocks – the oldest of which dates back to 1957, with several added throughout the following decades – the existing school was in need of redevelopment.
 Though structurally the buildings were in good condition, the growth of the school had been piecemeal and required consolidation to suit the needs of the new academy: demolition was considered the most appropriate option.

-Having considered various materials including steel and concrete, we decided on concrete frame for the majority of the building, which met thermal mass requirements, could be erected within programme deadlines, and provided appropriate fire protection.
+Having considered various materials including steel and concrete, we decided on a concrete frame for the majority of the building, which met thermal mass requirements, could be erected within programme deadlines, and provided appropriate fire protection.
 Though aesthetically forming one complete building, the three sections were structurally independent of each other, avoiding the issues of thermal movement within the concrete.

-Design of three linked school buildings with central Sports Hall on the site of a new academy
+Design of three linked school buildings with central sports hall on the site of a new academy

 £ 14 million